qlik-oss/qlik-embedded-analytics-workshop/.tutorial/05-object-ui-embed.md

 Update the following properties:

 - `app-id`: The application id containing the visualization.
 - `object-id`: The unique identifier for the visualization to embed.
-Enter `ejNeB` as the value for this property.
+Enter this object id as the value for this property: `ejNeB`.

 ### 5.1.2 Configure additional embedded objects